p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 How to rewrite the query using materialized views if possible.

 This is known as the "query rewriting problem".
-It is not a problem of the user who writes queries, but rather for the query optiizer.
+It is not a problem of the user who writes queries, but rather for the query optimizer.

 Who write a query is NOT aware that exist materialized views.